 You don't have to have had chronic anorexia to see yourself in some of the above information.
 As an educator, I have used this interesting resource while trying to understand my students better and when assessing their giftedness and/or AS.

 If you work with gifted girls or are the parent of a gifted girl, I’d like to bring your attention to the book Counseling and Teaching Gifted Girls.
-Below is one of many great quotes from the book.
+Below is one of many great quotes from this book.

 “The inner world created by gifted children is often more intense and more vivid, often having been created to make up for what they lack in their own childhood.
 As gifted children grow into adolescence and adulthood, they often experience the need to create a different type of make-believe self to inhabit in the everyday world in order to hide their individuality and uniqueness.”